-All of these policies apply to the Ruth Sleeper Learning Resource Center.
+All of these policies apply to the RSLRC.
 In addition, the following policies apply:

-- Use of the student lab facilities is limited to current Institute students, faculty and staff.
+- Use of Institute facilities is limited to current Institute students, faculty and staff.
 Use by other persons is strictly prohibited. - Academic work by students takes precedence over all other uses of the computers.
 The primary function of these resources is for work-related academics.
 All other uses are considered secondary.
-Persons engaged in recreational usage will relinquish the computer to students needing the computer for academic work. - Files are to be saved to the user's own floppy disk or the H (Home) drive and not to the hard drive.
-It is the user's responsibility to provide his/her own disks.
+Persons engaged in recreational usage will relinquish the computer to students needing the computer for academic work. - Files are to be saved to the user's own USB drives or other similar media or the H (Home) drive and not to the hard drive.
+It is the user's responsibility to provide his/her own media.
 Files saved on the hard drive will be deleted without notice. - Software that is copyrighted may not be copied.
-Students may not install any software program or utility on the lab computers without written permission of the Office of Information Technology. - Only software that is properly licensed will be installed on the lab computers. - Students may not remove any icons or programs from Institute computers, nor alter any programs. - The Institute assumes no responsibility for lost or corrupted data on any computer. - Students should limit their time on the computers to two hours unless there are no other users waiting. - No food or drinks are allowed in the Learning Resource Center. - Floppy disks should be scanned for viruses each time one is inserted in the computer. - Students are responsible for properly exiting (logging out) any programs and Windows. - If a technical problem occurs with either the hardware or software, users should not try to fix it but contact an Institute staff person immediately. - The Learning Resource Center will be open during posted hours only.
+Students may not install any software program or utility on Institute computers without written permission of the Office of Information Technology. - Only software that is properly licensed will be installed on Institute computers. - Students may not remove any icons or programs from Institute computers, nor alter any programs. - The Institute assumes no responsibility for lost or corrupted data on any computer. - Students should limit their time on the computers to two hours unless there are no other users waiting. - No food or drinks are allowed in the Learning Resource Center. - External storage media should be scanned for viruses each time one is inserted in the computer. - Students are responsible for properly exiting (logging out) any programs and Windows. - If a technical problem occurs with either the hardware or software, users should not try to fix it but contact an Institute staff person immediately. - The Learning Resource Center will be open during posted hours only.